cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Elliptic Curve VOPRF Protocol {#protocol}

 In this section we describe the ECVOPRF protocol.
-Let G be an elliptic curve group over base field F, of prime order p, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+Let GG be an elliptic curve group over base field F, of prime order p, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto GG and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+It should be noted that all hash functions in the protocol are assumed to be random oracles.
 Let L be the security parameter.
-Let k be the signer's secret key, and Y = kG be its corresponding public key.
+Let k be the signer's secret key, and Y = kG be its corresponding public key for some generator G taken from the group GG.
 Let x be the requestor's (V) input to the VOPRF protocol.
 (Commonly, it is a random L-bit string, though this is not required.)
 ECVOPRF begins with the requestor randomly blinding its input for the signer.
 The latter then applies its secret key to the blinded value and returns the result.
 To finish the computation, the requestor then removes its blind and hashes the result using H_2 to yield an output.